 September 12th, I got placed in Tech XYZ through campus placements.
 Never ever in my wildest dreams did I imagine that I would have to wait for more than a year after graduation to get my offer letter.
-Around same time, the factory my father worked at was shut down.
-Couple of loans within the family didn’t pan out well either.
+Around the same time, the factory my father worked at was shut down.
+A couple of loans within the family didn’t pan out well either.
 Personal loan seemed the only way out.
 My father’s loan application was rejected, luckily my brother’s wasn’t.
-After waiting for nearly 7 months post graduation for the offer letter, I decided to look elsewhere rather more seriously.
+After waiting for nearly 7 months post-graduation for the offer letter, I decided to look elsewhere rather more seriously.
 To my luck, one fine morning, I got a call from Pari.
 An interview was scheduled for 2 days later.
 Luckily I passed.
 Then about three weeks later, a face to face interview was setup.
-The rest as they say is history.
+The rest, as they say, is history.
 Joining Moolya with an offer letter in hand from Tech XYZ raised a couple of eyebrows in my friend circle, some even mocked.
 I would be lying if I were to say that I wasn’t a little hesitant myself.

 Here is our proud youngster who swam up stream and didn’t heed to the current direction of the world.
 We are very proud to have him with us and very proud that our vision, culture and passion has made him happy to stay with us.
 Now, there are plenty of other companies who have a good culture.
 However, some youngsters are wooed to go work for bigger brand names and on-site opportunities.
 Ankit is chasing his new dream in Moolya to become an awesome tester.
 Keep watching out for this guy!